 High temperature (fever)

 If you get a high temperature, let your healthcare team know straight away.
 Ask them if you can take paracetamol to help lower your temperature.

 Symptoms of skin problems can include a rash and itching.

-Less commonly your skin might develop reddening of the skin, dryness, pale white patches of the skin (vitiligo), raised red crusty ring-like patches, flaky skin or spots.
+Less commonly your skin might develop reddening of the skin, pale white patches of the skin (vitiligo), raised red crusty ring-like patches, flaky skin, hives or spots.

 In rare cases, some people get severe peeling of the skin (toxic epidermal necrolysis).
 Your doctor will check your skin regularly throughout your treatment.

 Diarrhoea or constipation